swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

           description: OK
 ```

-Note that the global `parameters` are not parameters applied to all operations -- they are simply global definitions that can be re-used easily.
+Note that the global `parameters` are not parameters applied to all operations -- they are simply global definitions that can be easily re-used.

 ### Parameter Dependencies